-As indicated earlier, the agency will develop an electronic filing system for each standard and will maintain Proof of Compliance with each standard in the respective file.
+As indicated earlier, the agency will use an electronic filing system for each standard and will maintain Proof of Compliance with each standard in the respective file.
 Copies of files are maintained by the agency as long as the agency remains in the program.
+Approved electronic accreditation programs must be approved by the ALEAP Committee.